technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Feature (`src/features/{feature}`)

 A feature is self-contained, renderable, user facing functionality, that is encapsulated and reusable on different pages without side effects.
 In order to make a feature as easily removable as possible with the least possible chance of leaving unused code behind, we need to keep it as cohesive as possible.
 A change in a feature should never break a different feature.
+You want to be able to swap out a feature on one page without breaking any other pages.

 ### Must not